-KARACHI: The rupee remained largely stable during the week, ending with a 0.57% gain as the market considered Pakistan’s macroeconomic indicators and ongoing talks with the International Monetary Fund (IMF) as giving some level of clarity going forward.
+KARACHI: The rupee remained largely stable during the previous week, ending only marginally 0.13% lower as market uncertainty around the International Monetary Fund (IMF) programme settled.

 Weekly Interbank market rates for dollar

 Offer Close Rs.
 177.50